MyEtherWallet/docker-geth-lb/README.md

 --------
 The following details steps to deploy live code to *real* infrastructure. **It will cost you real money.** Please take time to understand [Amazon's EC2 pricing](https://aws.amazon.com/ec2/pricing/) before deploying.
 Always continuously monitor your account to ensure any accrued fees match your expectations.

+As soon as you set up, you will want to set up [billing alerts](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html) when certain thresholds are met.
+We did not do this initially and regretted it.
+Set up every ~$50 or so for total charges and/or EC2 charges.
+Adjust as necessary.
+We set it up to alert us on Slack as we meet certain thresholds and then email us directly when it gets out of hand.
+This ensures we stay aware, but don't get overloaded with notifications and take all emails seriously.

 Prerequisites
 -----------------